Ezra Klein: Columnist at newspapers

+Political commentator and podcaster

 Klein was editor-in-chief at Vox, later editor-at-large, and formerly wrote for and edited Wonkblog at The Washington Post.
 He frequently provides political commentary on MSNBC's The Rachel Maddow Show, Hardball with Chris Matthews, and The Last Word with Lawrence O'Donnell.
 He is a former contributor to Countdown with Keith Olbermann.
 On March 14, 2013, The Week magazine reported that Klein was among those being considered to host MSNBC's yet-unnamed 8 p.m. weekday prime-time show that would replace The Ed Show.
 Ultimately, the time slot was filled with All In with Chris Hayes.

 In October 2015, Klein, along with Sarah Kliff and Matt Yglesias, launched The Weeds, a Vox podcast of detailed discussions on public policy.
 Klein also hosts the podcast The Ezra Klein Show.
 Klein is an executive producer of Voxs Netflix series Explained, which debuted in 2018.

 In October 2019, Klein, along with other reporters from Vox Media, started the podcast Impeachment, Explained.
 Klein joined The New York Times in 2020 and became one of its opinion columnists in 2021.
 According to an analysis by British digital strategist Rob Blackie, Klein was one of the most commonly followed political writers among Biden administration staff on Twitter.

-Klein co-authored the book Abundance with Derek Thompson, which was published on March 18, 2025.
-In an interview with The Atlantic, Klein expressed his preference for prioritizing outcomes over processes and pursuing policies that increase construction.
-He cited his 2021 essay in support of supply-side progressivism, titled "The Economic Mistake the Left Is Finally Confronting", as reflective of his approach in scrutinizing existing policies that run contrary to the goals of countering scarcity.
-On September 15, 2025, Klein published an op-ed in the New York Times titled "Charlie Kirk was Practicing Politics the Right Way", which garnered criticisms and controversies largely from the liberal and left side of the political spectrum.